DoyelMSinha/Wrangling-JSON-Data/README.md

-Submission for Springboard Data Wrangling assignment.
+Submission for Springboard Data Wrangling assignment:

+Program :sliderule_dsi_json_exercise.py

 The program reads JSON file world_bank_projects.json and converts it to a Dataframe.